populationgenomics/team-docs/python.md

 The CPG is mostly a Python shop!
 We strongly recommend using virtual environments (over conda) to manage Python.

-We try to stay relatively up-to-date, most of our tools use Python 3.10 (with a few rare 3.8 exceptions), some are using 3.11 and 3.12.
+We try to stay relatively up-to-date, most of our tools use Python 3.11 (with a few rare 3.8 exceptions), some are using 3.10 or 3.12.
 This can be super confusing!

 ## Managing Python versions